 CHAIRMAN John Attrill

-HON TREASURER Simon Lee
+TREASURER Simon Lee

 ARENA SHOW DAY David Thompson